HariSekhon/DevOps-Perl-tools/README.md

 git submodule update
 ```

+Then proceed to install the CPAN modules below by hand

 ###### CPAN Modules ######

-Install the following CPAN modules as root:
+Install the following CPAN modules using the cpan command, use sudo if you're not root:

 ```
 sudo cpan LWP::Simple LWP::UserAgent Text::Unidecode Time::HiRes XML::Validate